 What changes must be made to the BINDEX implementation in order to add the sigma construct?
-We consider a minimal set of changes.
-(We will ignore some changes, such as extending the fold and uniquify functions.)
+We consider a minimal set of changes, ignoring some details (such as extending the fold and uniquify functions) that would be needed in a complete implementation.